 "Handling obits and breaking news stories against deadline, the rewrite bank reveled in camaraderie.
 During lulls, when we weren’t on meal breaks or playing cards or working on outside writing projects, we analyzed the early edition—the stories deserving praise and those we deemed mediocre.
 And we griped about the latest petty edicts of the reigning editors.
-What most earned our ire...

 What most earned our ire were the periodic cost-saving measures, particularly one about economizing on the soft-lead Ebony pencils we relied on for taking notes.
 This essential tool of our trade, we were informed by memo, was costly and must be rationed.
 To obtain a new pencil, a staffer had to turn in at least one-third of a used pencil to the city desk clerk.
 One night, when the clerk who kept all pencils locked in his desk drawer left early, our rewrite staff was confronted with a shortage.